Home : Home : Shipyards : Norfolk : History

 JOSIAH FOX, Navy Constructor and Superintendent.

-Return
+Return to top

-Birth Place of Naval Technology
+Birthplace of Naval Technology

 The Norfolk Naval Shipyard has built historic ships, developed mines, and torpedoes, outfitted ships for around- the-world diplomatic voyages, aided the fleet during the wars, made the transitions from sails to coal and oil and then to nuclear power, and developed skills and technologies that embrace Dahlgren guns, 16-inch batteries and guided missiles.